dotnet/arcade/Documentation/TeamProcess/One-Pagers/bcm-emergency-staging-pipeline-optimizations-12261.md

 - Signing Ring
   - skip `validate_signing_inputs` step
 - Prep Ring - no changes
+- Configure stages to have no override on failure

 ## Risks

 - the release pipeline is closely connected to the staging, we need to check that all assets it needs are being published with the expected changes and in the expected location.

 - make sure that the critical stages of Stage-DotNet have all the needed assets.
-It is possible that additional changes need to be made in the jobs consuming or publishing artefacts, but on a first glance validation stages don't produce outputs that are used in later stages.
+It is possible that additional changes need to be made in the jobs consuming or publishing artifacts, but on a first glance validation stages don't produce outputs that are used in later stages.

 ## Testing

-TBD
+The change can be tested by running the Stage-DotNet-Test pipeline.
+It uses the same yml as Stage-DotNet but uploads assets to temporarily created feeds and blob storage containers so that we can run the pipeline multiple times without uploading to the official places.
+We should run it with the emergency switch on and off and make sure that
+- stages are run in the correct order in both emergency and regular scenario
+- adding the new parameter doesn't introduce any errors in the current staging process
+- all stages from the diagram are run so that:
+  - all files produced by the staging pipeline are published (to feeds and blob storage containers) in both the emergency and regular scenario
+  - the build artifacts that are used by the release pipeline are published (`config.json`, `manifest.json`, `signed/*`, `signalr-signed/*`, `release-manifests/*`)

-## Questions
+## Open Questions

-1. Which stages should be run in parallel and which can we skip altogether? (for example the Validation stage)
-2. Do we still need all the Override stages?
-3. Do we need the sign off stages (Wait for test team sign off, Sign off for finalizing the release) ?
-4. Is there a dependency between some stages that is required for the release but I've missed on the diagram?
+1. How does the change need to be communicated?

+2. Should we create a separate 1ES pool for the emergency pipeline to decrease wait time, also could we unite jobs with the same goal? (suggested by Djuradj)